virvar/StillAlive/README.md

 ## Note

-If you get DllNotFoundException (openal32.dll) when running client app, then you need to install OpengAL.
+If you get DllNotFoundException (openal32.dll) when running client app, then you need to install OpenAL.

 ## License